SaNuelson/Cubetorial/README.md

 ---

-### Interactive Tutorials
+### Interactive Guides

-Tutorials may eventually ask the user to perform tasks themselves.
+Guides may eventually ask the user to perform tasks themselves.

 For example: